WebOfTrust/keri/docs/Q-and-A.md

 ## *Q:  What does "fully signed" mean in KERI?

-It means that the required _threshold_ of signatures has been met.
+It means that the required *threshold* of signatures has been met.
 It doesn't mean that all signatures have been provided.

 ## **Q: Do I need to show the full log (KEL) to anybody I transact with, even though I'd only like to show a part of it, for example a virtual credential?

 Yes, because they can't verify the root of trust.
 They have to have access to the full log at some point in time.
-Once they verfied to the root of trust, once, they don't have to keep a copy of the full log.
+Once they verified to the root of trust, once, they don't have to keep a copy of the full log.
 They have to keep the event they've seen and any event since, that they need to verify as they go.
 (*SamMSmith*)

 ## **Q: What's the difference between interactive - and non-interactive proof (for example proof of Authentication)